antronerds/r2-training-courses/docs/Methylation_analysis.md

 **4)** A next webpage will be opened on a new internet tab.
 To visualize and sort better.
-CLick on the gear icon on the left side of the plot.
+Click on the gear icon on the left side of the plot.
 Select "Box plot" on Field "Graph type" in case it not selected by default, "median (numeric Y)" on Field "Order Groups By" and "Color by Track" on Field "Color mode" and untick the checkbox at "add scatter" Click the "redraw" Button to update the box plot of a single expression data by a tissue type (in Figure 6-4).

 ![](_static/images/Methylation/fig6-4a.png)